 I woke up at 3am, checked my phone, and I froze.

 I texted some of my friends who were also awake and in shock.
 I was shaking.
 I couldn’t get a deep breath.
 I’ve only felt this way a few times in my life.
 My chest was aching, and I was too stunned to cry.

 I see the boy who grabbed my neck when I was 8 years old and whispered that he was going to kiss me and that I couldn’t stop him.
 I see the man who pulled his car onto the sidewalk in front of my apartment, blocked my path, grabbed me, and forced his arm around my shoulder and lips against my mouth before I broke into the self-defense stance that I learned in college.
 I see the guy who grabbed my hips on a crowded metro and grinded against my skirt while I was trapped.
 I can still picture his grin – his smirk – before he ran away at the next station.

 After each of those experiences, I felt temporarily paralyzed.
 I couldn’t cry, I couldn’t speak.
 I remember looking at everyone else on that metro car thinking, why didn’t you help me?
 How did you stand by and let that happen?
 And they kind of shrugged and looked at me with sympathy as if to say, “well we weren’t sure if it was as bad as it looked…” I felt stunned and abandoned.

 And that’s how I felt at 3am when my phone told me that Donald Trump was going to be my president.

 I went to work in a trance.
 My colleagues told me how difficult it was to break the news to their daughters.
-I cried after hearing someone’s story during a meeting.
-I’ve never cried at work before so that was embarrassing.
+I cried after hearing someone’s story during a meeting which was kind of embarrassing.
 I felt unprofessional, but, fortunately, I work with kind, courageous people who told me it’s okay and assured me that we’re all hurting.